Chrysler Group profit jumps, keeps 2014 outlook; shares gain

 DETROIT Chrysler Group LLC, a unit of Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N), on Wednesday reported third-quarter net income of $611 million, up 32 percent from a year earlier, and kept its full-year outlook, sending shares up in early trading.

-Revenue for Chrysler, which derives most of its sales from its home North American market, was $20.66 billion (13 billion British pounds) , up 17.6 percent.
+Revenue for Chrysler, which derives most of its sales from its home North American market, was $20.66 billion, up 17.6 percent.
 The revenue growth matched that of vehicle sales, which surged to 711,000 vehicles.

 Chrysler maintained its full-year 2014 forecast of net revenue around $80 billion, adjusted net income of $2.3 billion to $2.5 billion, and free cash flow of $500 million to $1 billion.